holycrap872/ucls-ml-ai/CourseMaterial/01_sde_bootcamp/00_cmd_line_basics/lesson_plan.md

         ```
 - An example folder on my desktop
     - `terminal_example.zip`
+- Schoology assessment on Command-Line Basics
+    - See `assessment.md`
+    - Can take it up to **three times**

 ### Actual Lesson

 - Review homework
-    - What is the command-line?
+    - What is proper role of AI in this class?
-    - What can you do with it?
-    - Who has used it before?
-    - How is it different from a GUI
-        - Why better than a GUI?
-Why worse?
+    - How do you know if you're learning or not?
 - Kicking off multi-week "boot camp" to get everyone up to speed
     - Based on knowledge required to be a good intern at AWS
     - Going to keep doing Python problem sets so skills don't atrophy
-- Open up command-line and do some examples
+- Open up terminal and do some examples
     - Where to find terminal for various systems
     - Explore directory structure of computer
         - Mirror changes in GUI so you can see the changes